mmlynari/LAr_scripts/HCal_scripts/README.md

 ## Important notes
 Due to the k4hep software migration, some of these scripts might not work in the newer releases, so here are a few notes
-- the scripts for running the simulation were tested in release /cvmfs/sw-nightlies.hsf.org/key4hep/setup.sh -r 2024-08-01
+- the scripts for running the simulation were tested in release source /cvmfs/sw.hsf.org/key4hep/setup.sh -r 2024-10-03
-- BRT training was synchronized with the nightly release on 6 September so it should work
+- BRT training was synchronized with the nightly release on 6 September 2024
-- plotting scripts shouldalso work in the newer releases as these are written in python
+- plotting scripts might require renaming some variable branches and containers following the latest updates
 - for running the simulation in newer releases, please use [this how-to](https://github.com/HEP-FCC/FCC-config/tree/main/FCCee/FullSim/ALLEGRO/ALLEGRO_o1_v03) and here is an example code for running the digi+reco step with HCal Barrel and Endcap: [link](https://github.com/HEP-FCC/k4RecCalorimeter/blob/main/RecFCCeeCalorimeter/tests/options/ALLEGRO_o1_v03_digi_reco.py)

 ## HCal sampling fraction (SF) calculation
-For this, one needs to first remove ECal and other subdetectors in front of HCal in the geometry xml file and run standalone HCal simulation for a FIXED THETA (e.g. for the barrel 69 degrees).
+For this, one needs to first remove ECal and other subdetectors in front of HCal in the geometry [xml file](https://github.com/mmlynari/LAr_scripts/blob/main/HCal_scripts/k4geo_Tilestandalone_xml/ALLEGRO_o1_v03_tileStandalone.xml) and run standalone HCal simulation for a FIXED THETA (e.g. for the barrel 68-69 degrees).
 Then you will evaluate the performance using the same theta angle as the one for which the SF was obtained.
+If you intend to evaluate the performance for a different theta angle, you need to recalculate the SF.
-Set invSamplingFraction=1 in calibHCalBarrel in the run_reco_HCal.py script and run the simulation with 100 GeV electrons (for EM scale) or charged pions (for HAD scale).
+First, set invSamplingFraction=1 in calibHCalBarrel in the [run_reco_HCal.py](https://github.com/mmlynari/LAr_scripts/blob/main/HCal_scripts/run_simulation/run_reco_HCal.py) script and run the simulation with 100 GeV electrons (for EM scale) or charged pions (for HAD scale).
 Basic scripts to obtain the SF and invSF are in the HCal_SF_calibration directory.
 The script expects as an input a flat ntuple that can be produced with
 [FCCAnalyses caloNtuplizer](https://github.com/HEP-FCC/FCCAnalyses/blob/master/examples/FCCee/fullSim/caloNtupleizer/analysis.py) and an adapted HCal version can be found in
 [FCCAnalyses_updated_scripts directory](FCCAnalyses_updated_scripts/analysis_HCal_new.py).